matt-taylor/command_tower/README.md

 For more info, check out [Sensitive Routes](docs/sensitive_routes.md)

 ## ServiceBase
 ServiceBase is built on top of Interactor.
-The ServiceBase is the heart of all logic for ApiEngineBase.
+The ServiceBase is the heart of all logic for CommandTower.
 It includes Logging and enhanced ArgumentValidation that can directly return back to the API request.

-For more info, check out [ServiceBase ReadMe](app/services/api_engine_base/README.md)
+For more info, check out [ServiceBase ReadMe](app/services/command_tower/README.md)

 ## License
 The engine is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).